 If you're new to gardening, the word "honeydew" may conjure pictures of fairies gathering to sip magical elixir from buttercups at dawn.
 A more realistic image is that of hordes of scale insects, aphids, whiteflies or mealybugs robbing tender leaves and stems of nutrient-rich sap.

 The pests look different, but their method of operation is the same.
 Each attaches to the tree with needlelike, fluid-draining mouth parts.
 After metabolizing its nitrogen, they all excrete the leftover sap as honeydew.

 Honeydew clings to leaves, branches and nearby objects, attracting sooty mold spores that germinate into greasy black fungus.
-Heavy sooty mold layers may block sunlight and interfere with the lemon tree's photosynthesis.
+Heavy sooty mold layers may block sunlight and interfere with the lemon tree's photosynthesis process.

-Microbes feeding within the honeydew produce compounds called semiochemicals.
+Microbes feeding within the honeydew produce compounds are called semiochemicals.
 Ironically, the scent of semiochemicals lures beneficial insects, such as green lacewings and hoverflies, to prey on the honeydew producers.

 Where honeydew appears, sugar-craving ants almost certainly follow.
 They safeguard the goo by killing the beneficial bugs, and increase their supply by herding the sap thieves to unpopulated leaves.

 Limit the ants' access to your tree by pruning the branches back to 2 feet from nearby structures, plants and the ground using a sharp pruning saw.
 Trap the ants on the trunk by wrapping it with a 6-inch band of heavy, petroleum jelly-coated paper.
 Check the paper regularly and replace it when it's full of ants.

 Destroy ants at their source by placing slow-acting, ready-to-use enclosed ant baits along their trails.
 Sugar-based boric-acid baits are effective.
 Foraging ants carry it back to the nests, where it kills the underground colonies in a few weeks.

 Once the ants are controlled, manage minor honeydew by pruning the affected twigs and leaves.
 To avoid spreading disease, disinfect your pruning tools by dipping them in rubbing alcohol between cuts.